A Unique Perspective: Attending INCOMS as an International Student

 One particular moment of cultural shock that I remember most was having breakfast at 7 a.m.
 The food served was traditional Indonesian food, some of which I had never tried before.
 The dishes were delicious, but the idea of me starting my day by eating rice for breakfast was new to me.
 These little experiences, though minor, taught me about the eating culture in Indonesia and how it is different from my country.
 For us, we usually start our first meal at 9, and it mostly consists of bread and legumes.
 That is why it was completely new to me.

-I would say attending this event could also be considered a culture shock for me because the welcoming parties and events that are usually held for freshman students are not a common thing in my country.
+I would say attending this event could also be considered to be a culture shock because the welcoming parties and events that are usually held for freshman students are not a common thing in my country.
 Universities always start right away with the curriculum without having any briefing about the major or engaging events with other students, and that makes their adaptation to university life a bit harder.

 Impact of the Event

-Even though this event was completely in Bahasa Indonesian, the side discussions and casual conversations were too however, I was surprised by the fact that most of the students tried their best to not make me feel left out and to accompany me.
+Even though this event was completely in Bahasa Indonesian, the side discussions and casual conversations were too; however, I was surprised by the fact that most of the students tried their best to not make me feel left out and to accompany me.
 They used to translate most of the information on the event, my role in the film, and many other things.
 Going through this experience made me feel that there was room for international students in such events, and there was a space for them to step out of their comfort zone and engage with a new academic and cultural environment.

 Attending INCOMS as the only international student was both a challenge and an opportunity.
 The event not only enhanced my academic experience but also allowed me to experience Indonesian hospitality and culture in a way I hadn’t before.

 My advice for international students attending such events is to fully enjoy the experience.
 There will be moments of culture shock or language barriers, these challenges are growth opportunities.
-Be open to engaging with local students and professionals, and take advantage of such great events.
+Be open to engage with local students and professionals, and take advantage of such great events.
 Good luck to you all.

 Written by: Thrya Abdulraheem Motea Al-aqab